ProximaNova/Booru-mass-editor/README.md

 Add these types of add-ons to your web broswer:
 * An add-on that only loads a tab when you select/view that tab
-  * I use <b>LoadTabOnSelect<b>: https://addons.mozilla.org/en-US/firefox/addon/loadtabonselect/
+  * I use <b>LoadTabOnSelect</b>: https://addons.mozilla.org/en-US/firefox/addon/loadtabonselect/
 * Optional, but very helpful: An add-on that opens multiple links after one click-and-drag
   * I use <b>Snap Links</b>: https://addons.mozilla.org/en-US/firefox/addon/snaplinksplus/
-  * If you can run PHP files use this type of link opening software in conjunction with a booru crawler that I wrote: [GetIDs.php](https://github.com/ProximaNova/Booru-mass-editor/blob/master/GetIDs.php) (IDK if GetIDs.php still works).
+  * If you can run PHP files use this type of link opening software in conjunction with a booru crawler that I wrote: [GetIDs.php](https://github.com/ProximaNova/Booru-mass-editor/blob/master/GetIDs.php) (I don't know if GetIDs.php still works).

 ## How to use this software

 ### Functionality

-This userscript will work on websites that run the following software:
+BME will work on websites that run the following software:
-* It works the best on Gelbooru Beta 0.1.11: what most hostnames (*.example.com) on booru.org use.
+* Gelbooru Beta 0.1.11: what most hostnames on booru.org use; BME works best on this variant of Gelbooru. ("Hostname" referes to the &#42; in &#42;.example.com; it is also called a "subdomain".)
-* It works on Gelbooru Beta 0.2 (more featuers planned to be added).
+* Gelbooru Beta 0.2 (more featuers planned to be added).
-* It works on Gelbooru Beta 0.2.0 or Gelbooru Beta 0.2.5 (more featuers planned to be added).
+* Gelbooru Beta 0.2.0 or Gelbooru Beta 0.2.5 (more featuers planned to be added).

 ### Editing upgrades